phoneyourrep/phone-your-rep-api/README.md

 ```
 This updates all of the active district offices for all reps, adds new ones, and deactivates those no longer in service.
 Updated VCards are also generated for each office.

-If you need to generate updated QR codes you can run that command as `rake db:pyr:update:all qr_codes=true`
+If you need to generate updated QR codes you can run the update command as `rake db:pyr:update:all qr_codes=true`

 All of the raw data is stored in the code base as yaml files.
 These files may be updated in the repo often, so it's recommended that you run the update tasks often as well.

-#Deployment
+# Deployment

 This is deployed on Heroku.
 Deploying a geo-spatially enabled database to Heroku can be a bit of a challenge.
 Docs for that will come soon.

-#Usage
+# Usage
 This API is in beta.
 An example request to the API looks like this:
 ```
 https://phone-your-rep.herokuapp.com/api/beta/reps?lat=42.3134848&long=-71.2072321